vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 ### Verify manifest in runtime during development

 To verify that the manifest has the necessary permissions the `sinchClient.checkManifest()` method can be used.
-This method should be called before starting the client and will throw an exception if the manifest isn’t setup correctly. `sinchClient.checkManifest()` should only be called during development.
+This method should be called before starting the client and will throw an `MissingPermissionException` exception if the manifest isn’t setup correctly. `sinchClient.checkManifest()` should only be called during development.
 When the application is ready for release the method call can safely be removed.

 _Note:_ This method takes into consideration which features the app supports (for example, calling, respecting native calls, and so on).
 Call `sinchClient.checkManifest()` after the setup but before the start of the SinchClient.